ReliSA/STePSEnHECs-PaCt/catalogue/Learning_isle.md

  - (+) In a larger room with several Learning isles, groups can work in parallel.
 This has the advantage that lecturers have an overview of all groups and can react quickly to questions or problems when working on a task.
 The transition between plenary, group and individual work is seamless.
  - (+) Learning isles in highly frequented areas, e.g. in the entrance area, encourage chance encounters and informal exchanges.
  - (+) Learning materials and tools can be quickly retrieved and placed on or next to the Learning isle.
- - (+) If the Learning isles are not permanently installed but consist of Flexible Furniture [[KOH'23]](../References.md), small islands can become larger islands for more participants.
+ - (+) If the Learning isles are not permanently installed but consist of [Flexible Furniture](Flexible_Furniture.md), small islands can become larger islands for more participants.
  - (+) Learning isles can be easily positioned almost anywhere in larger rooms and brought into line with structural requirements (escape routes, fire protection).
  - (+) Being able to "look over your shoulder" at Learning isles is both an advantage and a disadvantage.
 On the one hand, groups can react to each other, inspire each other and communicate with each other through informal, non-verbal signals.
 On the other hand, unlike [Learning alcoves](Learning_alcove.md), [Learning corners](Learning_corner.md) or [Learning boxes](Learning_box.md), Learning isles offer little privacy.
  - (-) Unlike a [Learning alcove](Learning_alcove.md), Learning isles offer little privacy.
 Students may feel observed and unprotected.